scheeloong/scheeloong.github.io/_contents/02-research.md

 * Thompson Sampling
 * Upper Confidence Bound
 * Epsilon Greedy

+During the exploring phase, active learning should aim to gain as much information.
+It normally gains information at regions it is uncertain about.

+During the exploitation phase, active learning should recommend items it is confident about.
+This means it is very certain about its recommendation.

+To quantify uncertainty, we'll need to resort to full posterior estimates instead of point estimates.
+This leads to intractable Bayesian approaches.

+To deal with high dimensional intractable bayesian integrals, the popular approaches are:
+* Conjugate Priors
+* Markov Chain Monte Carlo
+* Variational Inference

 ### Sequential Machine Learning Models
 I am mainly working with sequential active learning.